mitre/menelaus/README.rst

 ==========

 Menelaus implements algorithms for the purposes of drift detection.
-Drift detection is a branch of machine learning focused on the real-time detection of unforeseen shifts in data.
-The relationships between variables in a dataset are sensitive and rarely static and can be affected by changes in both internal and external factors.
-These factors include changes in data collection techniques, population demographics, and external protocols.
+Drift detection is a branch of machine learning focused on the detection of unforeseen shifts in data.
+The relationships between variables in a dataset are rarely static and can be affected by changes in both internal and external factors, e.g. changes in data collection techniques, external protocols, and/or population demographics.

-When drift occurs, the data to which a model is being applied can differ statistically from the data the model was trained on.
-This may lead to a decrease in both the discrimination and calibration of a deployed machine learning model or even of a rule-based system learned on the data.
+When drift occurs, the data to which a model is applied can differ statistically from the data the model was trained on.
+This may lead to a decrease in the discrimination or calibration of a deployed model, or a decrease in the performance of even a simple rule-based system built for the original data.
 The goal of drift detection algorithms is to detect a change in either a model's error rate or in the distribution of features within a dataset.

 Both undetected changes in data and undetected model underperformance pose risks to the users thereof.
 The aim of this package is to enable monitoring of data